haqimhaslee/utpinme/README.md

 UTP Student Experience Application

-# Flutter
-This project is a starting point for a Flutter application.

 ## Getting Started
 A few resources to get you started if you interested of this project: